xudong7/multi-swe-bench/docs/build-dataset-quick-start.md

 └── <ORG>__<REPO>_dataset.jsonl         # Raw data of the PR
 ```

-## 2.Multi-SWE-Bench dataset building module
+## 2.Multi-SWE-bench dataset building module

-This is a module for building and processing Multi-SWE-Bench datasets.
+This is a module for building and processing Multi-SWE-bench datasets.

 ### Usage